 You must submit to an evidentiary blood test if the police officers arrest you for “drugged driving.”
 This is because breath tests detect only alcohol, not controlled substances.

-Note that if you are on anticoagulants or have the medical condition hemophilia, then you are exempt from taking evidentiary blood tests.
+Note that if you are on anticoagulants or have hemophilia, you are exempt from taking evidentiary blood tests.
 Instead, the police can order you to take a breath test or urine test.1

 If you elect to take the blood test, you can keep your license for a few weeks until if/when the blood test results come back as 0.08% or higher.
 If this happens, the Nevada Department of Motor Vehicles will mail you a notice of revocation.

 You then have seven days to request a DMV hearing to contest the license revocation.
-Meanwhile you can continue driving pending the results of the DMV hearing, which may be another month or two away.
-And your defense attorney can appear at this hearing on your behalf.
+Meanwhile, you can continue driving pending the results of the DMV hearing, which may be another month or two away.
+Your defense attorney can appear at this hearing on your behalf.

-Note that the DMV hearing is an administrative proceeding that is completely separate from the criminal case.
-Defendants can win the DMV hearing and lose the criminal case, and vice versa.
+Note the DMV hearing is an administrative proceeding that is completely separate from the criminal case.
+You can win the DMV hearing and lose the criminal case, and vice versa.
 The only way to avoid a license revocation is to win both the DMV hearing and the criminal case.2

 Nevada law prohibits driving with a blood alcohol content (BAC) of 0.08%.
 Even if you were driving safely and seemed sober, you can still be convicted of DUI for having a BAC of 0.08% or higher.